-Pilgrim Morris Men welcome in the summer in style
+Pilgrim Morris welcome in the summer in style

 Guildford’s Summer Games are first recorded in the early 16th Century and the record of the Court Leet held at the Guildhall in 1611 refers to ‘the Sommer Pole beinge found by his longe standinge over againste the parish church of St Mary in Guldeforde‘

-The festival is celebrated by a procession led by the Summer Court to Abbot’s Hospital at the top of the High Street where, at the King’s behest, ‘games’ in the form of Morris dancing are provided for the entertainment of the Court and assembled multitudes.
+The festival is celebrated by a procession led by the Summer Court to Abbot’s Hospital at the top of the High Street where, at the behest of the Summer Court, games in the form of Morris dancing are provided for the entertainment of the Court and assembled multitudes.
 The Summerpole is then borne to the castle green and erected where there is more dancing and merriment until the Court retires for lunch.
 A second session in the afternoon concludes with the Summerpole being taken down for another year.